-Prior to 2013, the law governing admission to North Carolina's charter schools read, "Within one year after the charter school begins operation, the population of the school shall reasonably reflect the racial and ethnic composition of the general population residing within the local school administrative unit in which the school is located or the racial and ethnic composition of the special population that the school seeks to serve residing within the local school administrative unit in which the school is located" (emphasis added).
+Prior to 2013, the law governing admission to North Carolina's charter schools read, "Within one year after the charter school begins operation, the population of the school shall reasonably reflect the racial and ethnic composition of the general population residing within the local school administrative unit in which the school is located or the racial and ethnic composition of the serve residing within the local school administrative unit in be school seeks to serve residing within the local school administrative unit in be school is located" (emphasis added).

 In 2013, however, the relevant law was amended to no longer require charter schools to reflect the demographics of local communities.
-Instead, the statute changed to require only that charter schools "make efforts" to reasonably reflect the population.
-90 As demonstrated by the data above, however, many charter schools have either fallen short in their attempts or failed to even try.
+Instead, the statute changed to require only that charter schools "make efforts" to reasonably reflect the population.90 As demonstrated by the data above, however, many charter schools have either fallen short in their attempts or failed to even try.
 The charter schools alone may not deserve the blame, as the State has done little to enforce this statutory requirement.